Last updated on September 1st, 2020

 I am not Tom Cruise but hey, I am still fit and healthy.
 Instead of buying private health insurance to protect against health issues in the distant future, why not save that money and invest in something else?
 I can always buy health insurance later in life.
-Though it will be more costly then it will also be more useful.
-Let’s say I save 3K worth of premium money every year for 10 years and then I had to pay $600 to $800 extra each year towards LHC loading, I would still have saved significant amount.
+Though it will be more costly then, it will also be more useful.
+Let’s say I save 3K worth of premium money every year for 10 years and then I had to pay $600 to $800 extra each year towards LHC loading, I would still have saved a significant amount.

 Considering all these factors, I pulled the plug.
 I have 1094 days to opt for private health insurance again if I want.
 If I do, I will avoid LHC loading on the insurance premiums that I will pay in future.
 I have got plenty of time to reconsider my decision.
 Will I opt for it again?
 We will see.